Botmock/botmock-dialogflow-export/README.md

 BOTMOCK_PROJECT_ID=@YOUR-BOTMOCK-PROJECT-ID
 ```

-Note that you may also set `INTENT_NAME_DELIMITER` to control the way intent files are named.
+Note that you may set `INTENT_NAME_DELIMITER` to control the way intent files are named,
+and `OUTPUT_DIR` to name the directory that holds the output.

 Start the script: